 During Lloyd’s tenure at Cairn, he completed his Doctorate in Social Work at University of Pennsylvania studying spiritual development and social work education.
 He continues to serve in the areas of community development and assessment, social entrepreneurship, social services counseling, holistic healthcare, opioid dependence, and HIV/AIDS care.
-Lloyd is married to Amy, a social worker, and they are blessed with two children, Zoe and Elijah.

 - family intervention

 - integrated social work theory

 - “Hospital-based Social Work HIV Case Management: Reducing Continuity of Care Barriers” with K. Coleman & L. Brown.
 Continuum: An Interdisciplinary Journal on Continuity of Care (1996).

 - SIM USA, Board of Directors